 The Cabins at Fort Wilderness Resort

-One of the most unique lodging experiences at Walt Disney World is the cabins at Fort Wilderness Resort.
-While this resort is typically known for camping, it does have beautiful cabins that are great for a larger family.
-Visiting Fort Wilderness really feels like you are out in the woods.
-It doesn’t at all seem like you are on the grounds of a large theme park – it’s so quiet and rustic.
+Visiting Fort Wilderness feels like you are out in the woods.
+It doesn't at all seem like you are on the grounds of a large theme park - it's so quiet and rustic.

 Amenities at the resort include the Meadow Swimmin’ Pool, which has a corkscrew water slide.
-There’s also a water play area that is great for younger kids.
-There are also other fun activities (some of which cost an extra fee) including archery, kayak rentals, fishing, bike rentals, basketball, volleyball, pony rides, wagon rides, and movies under the stars.
+There's also a water play area that is great for younger kids.
+There are also other fun activities (some of which cost an extra fee), including archery, kayak rentals, fishing, bike rentals, basketball, volleyball, pony rides, wagon rides, and movies under the stars.

 Transportation from Disney Moderate Resorts to the Parks

-In general, you’ll need to take a bus to any of the parks (Magic Kingdom, Epcot, Animal Kingdom, and Disney’s Hollywood Studios) from the moderate resorts (Fort Wilderness does have boat transportation to the Magic Kingdom).
-Disney’s Caribbean Beach Resort is also on the Skyliner.
+In general, you'll need to take a bus to any of the parks (Magic Kingdom, EPCOT, Animal Kingdom, and Disney's Hollywood Studios) from the moderate resorts (Fort Wilderness does have boat transportation to the Magic Kingdom).
+Disney's Caribbean Beach Resort is also on the Skyliner.